 Cats are obligate carnivores and have very specific dietary requirements.
 Therefore their nutritional needs must be met with an adequate diet specially designed for cats.
 Never feed your cat a diet for dogs and if you do choose to feed a raw/homemade diet for your cat, speak with your veterinarian to make sure it has all the necessary vitamins and minerals your cat requires.

 There are many different options in regards to what cat owners can feed, which includes commercial diet from the supermarket, premium diet from pet stores/veterinarians, home-prepared raw and commercially prepared raw.
 Whichever diet suits you and your cat is a personal choice.
 It is always best to speak with your veterinarian before changing your cat’s diet.
 This is especially important in cats who have an ongoing medical condition.

 Bear in mind that cats have different requirements according to age and health status too.
 A kitten has different dietary needs than a senior cat for example.

 Watch your cat’s weight

 Keep your cat indoors

 In the ideal world, cats could safely roam around outdoors, relax in the sun, watch the wildlife and get some exercise, unfortunately, many risks come with the great outdoors.
-Cars, dogs, animal abusers, snakes, ticks, infectious disease are just some dangers which face outdoor cats.
+Cars, dogs, animal abusers, snakes, ticks, infectious diseases are just some dangers that face outdoor cats.

 There is a compromise that many cat owners are embracing and that is to provide your cat with an outdoor cat enclosure.
 This permits your cat to enjoy the outdoors in a safe and controlled environment.

 Cat-proof your home

 Even keeping your cat indoors comes with some dangers, but these can be addressed by the diligent pet owner.
 There are many plants that are toxic to cats, even if just a minute amount is ingested, so it is always good to familiarise yourself with plants that are dangerous to cats.
 Also be careful with cut flowers, many of which are toxic.